pippyn/Home-Assistant-Sensor-Afvalbeheer/README.md

 ```yaml
 printwastetypes: 1
 ```
 If you set this option the sensor will print a list of all possible waste fractions for your address and waste collector on every restart of your HA system.
+You can find this list in the persistent notifications.

 ### Upcoming sensor
 ```yaml